faustzero1/bandithijo.github.io/_posts/note/2021-06-10-catatan-post-installation-fedora-workstation.md

 ## heroku-cli

+Official site: [https://devcenter.heroku.com/articles/heroku-cli](https://devcenter.heroku.com/articles/heroku-cli){:target="_blank"}

+The Heroku Command Line Interface (CLI) makes it easy to create and manage your Heroku apps directly from the terminal.
+It’s an essential part of using Heroku.

 {% shell_term $ %}
 npm install -g heroku
 {% endshell_term %}

 ## FreeCAD

+Official site: [http://freecadweb.org/](http://freecadweb.org/){:target="_blank"}

+FreeCAD is a general purpose Open Source 3D CAD/MCAD/CAx/CAE/PLM modeler, aimed directly at mechanical engineering and product design but also fits a wider range of uses in engineering, such as architecture or other engineering specialties.
+It is a feature-based parametric modeler with a modular software architecture which makes it easy to provide additional functionality without modifying the core system.

 {% shell_term $ %}
 sudo dnf install freecad